Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 in `Template` code only the function that you did overload in the application code have space in memory.

 Can you have multiple types in `template` ?
-Yes, and there is no limit on the number of limit parameters
+Yes, and there is no limit on the number of parameters

 ```cpp
 template <typename T1, typename T2>